federicariva/Messy_Data/README.md

 # Messy_Data
 by [Federica Riva](https://github.com/federicariva) & [Pau Peracaula](https://github.com/PauPerL)

-This project was assigned to us at the beginning of our second week of the Data Analytics Bootcamp.
+This project is part of the Ironhack Data Analytics Bootcamp.
+This was actually the first project that was assigned to us the second week of the bootcamp.
 [Here](https://github.com/student-IH-labs-and-stuff/BCNDATA2022/blob/main/Projects/Messy_data/Messy_Data.md) you can find the description of the assignment.

+The repo includes:
+- Original data file
+- Python scripts
+- Onepager with insights from the analysis
+- Presentation give to the classmates at the course